How pursuing my dream of having a child made dating more fun.

 For many women, the decision to become an SMC comes with intense mourning for “the dream,” that happy imagining most little girls grow up with of a traditional marriage and family—or whatever version fires one’s personal aspirations.
 Giving up the dream was one of my roadblocks.
 I tried to focus on letting go only of the order in which the dream would take shape, but it was hard.
 In my pained and somewhat perfectionist heart, I was letting go of ever finding love, before or after motherhood.

 And for a while, I lived this out.
-In the initial trying months of fertility tests and treatments, dating was the last thing on my mind.
+During the initial trying months of fertility tests and treatments, dating was the last thing on my mind.
 Regular appointments with the vaginal ultrasound technician can do that to a girl.
 My thoughts were directed at my ovaries and the vials in my doctor’s deep freeze.

 As difficult as my trying to conceive phase has been so far—including unexpected surgery and other things—the rebirth I first felt when I committed to becoming an SMC has remained.
 Out from under that pressure to find a mate, I have made space for lots of other types of fulfillment in my life.
 I’ve learned to better appreciate my friends, and I enjoy them more than ever before.
 No longer does every sighting of a traditional-appearing family cause envy and anxiety.
 My focus and confidence at work has improved, even as I mentally rehearse methods of fitting a child and my career together.
 The last thing I expected at the (previously dreaded) age of 40 was to blossom, but that is exactly what I felt.
 More than 20 years of dating and not quite getting what I wanted and hoped for were over.
 I was going to give myself what I wanted.
 It was a new era.
 Opening Up.